Alexandria in the 20th Century and Beyond

 Alexandria's black population increased during and after the Civil War, as part of the Northern Migration.
 In the 20th century, African Americans formed vibrant communities, with social life often centered around their churches.
-As blacks across America fought for Civil RIghts, the country's first Sit-Down Strike took place at the Alexandria Library in 1939.
-The historic African American community known as Uptown was designated as the Parker-Gray District in 1984, and in 2008 was approved for listing on the Virginia Landmarks Register.
-It is expected to join the Old and Historic District on the National Register of Historic Places.
+As blacks across America fought for Civil Rights, the country's first Sit-Down Strike took place at the Alexandria Library in 1939.
+The historic African American community known as Uptown was designated as the Parker-Gray District in 1984, and it is now one of six Alexandria Historic Districts listed on the National Register of Historic Places.

 Urban Renewal, 400 Block King Street, north side.
 Gadsby's Tavern can be seen at the center of the photo, with City Hall across the street, on the right.